thacherT1D/webdevstuff/Programming_with_Javascript/JavaScript:_Arrays.desc.md

 - Arrays **are ordered**.
 Items stay in the order they are put in the array.
 - Arrays **are zero-indexed**.
 The first item in the array is at index `0` instead of `1`.

+Arrays are useful for:

+- Arrays are useful for when data is a list of things.
+- Arrays are useful when data needs to be in a given order.
+- Arrays are useful for when data doesn't need to be named.

 ## Resources